 Thousands more children suffer severe long-term neurologic deficits because of extended submersion.
 Most of these deaths and injuries involve young children rather than adolescents.

-“Just as in a bathtub, a child can slip and fall in a portable pool,” said Dr. Jeff Lamont, a Marshfield Clinic pediatrician.
+“Just as in a bathtub, a child can slip and fall in a portable pool,” said Dr. Jeff Clark, a Marshfield Clinic Health System pediatrician.
 “A child can drown in a few seconds in less than two inches of water.
 Kids have drowned when the caregiver ran inside to get something.”

 If you need to leave the pool area, take the child with you.
 It only takes a moment for a drowning – a preventable tragedy – to occur.

 - Never be more than an arm’s reach from a toddler.

 - Devote full attention at all times to the child or children in the pool.

 - Use your cell phone for emergencies only, not for entertainment.